JGBs mostly lower, giving back some BOJ-inspired gains

 yen in mostly short-term bills in that year.

-would not begin until 2014, but the scope of the measures was
+buying would not begin until 2014, but the scope of the measures

 the near-term, but overall, their commitment to easing is